Crochet: Modern practice and culture

-Although crochet underwent a subsequent decline in popularity, the early 21st century has seen a revival of interest in handcrafts and DIY, as well as improvement of the quality and varieties of yarn.
+Although crochet underwent a subsequent decline in popularity, the early 21st century has seen a revival of interest in handcrafts and DIY, as well as an improvement in the quality and varieties of yarn.
 As well as books and classes, there are YouTube tutorials and TikTok videos to help people who may need a clearer explanation to learn how to crochet.
 Crochet has been used as a medium to explore identity and self-expression in educational programs, bridging the gap between art and technology.
+The repetitive nature of the craft is also used as a therapeutic tool for stress relief, depression, and anxiety.

-The COVID-19 pandemic has contributed to the rise of crocheting, since people were staying inside more and wanted to pick up new hobbies/activities.
-Crochet garments have also been popular recently, as it was worn by numerous pop culture icons like Harry Styles, Dua Lipa, and featured on the Netflix show Wednesday.
-Crochet has experienced a revival on the catwalk as well.
-Christopher Kane's Fall 2011 Ready-to-Wear collection.
+The COVID-19 pandemic has contributed to the rise of crocheting, since people were staying inside more and wanted to pick up new hobbies and activities.
+Crochet garments have also been popular recently, as it was worn by numerous pop culture icons like Harry Styles, Dua Lipa, and featured on the Netflix series Wednesday.
+Crochet has experienced a revival on the catwalk as well, such as in Christopher Kane's Fall 2011 Ready-to-Wear collection.
 Additionally, it was featured in luxury brands such as Moschino, who has crocheted skirts in their Ready-to-Wear Spring 2024 collection, and Miumiu, who have designed and sold several crocheted items from their brand such as a crocheted scrunchie.
-Online searches for crochet items have rose drastically with the trend skyrocketing, with a 32% rise in searches for the keyword 'crochet' on online clothing site Depop.
+Online searches for crochet items have rose drastically with the trend skyrocketing, with a 32% rise in searches for the keyword 'crochet' on the online clothing site Depop.
 With the trend of crochet being on the rise in social media, fast fashion brands like Shein have been trying to create products that resemble crochet items.

 Today, many popular crochet projects amongst youth include creating stuffed animals, hats, and even flowers.
 Websites such as Etsy and Ravelry have made it easier for individual hobbyists to sell and distribute their patterns or projects across the internet.
 Microentrepreneurs have used social media to share their designs and grow their business.
 They use social media accounts as a tool to measure their products popularity, stay relevant, and develop relationships with customers.
-A passive behavior such as liking or sharing will show up on a person’s social media page which will encourage watchers to follow, view videos, and use hashtags related to that content for easier access in the future.
+A passive behavior such as liking or sharing will show up on a person's social media page which will encourage watchers to follow, view videos, and use hashtags related to that content for easier access in the future.

-Micro crochet, Filet crochet, Tunisian crochet, tapestry crochet, broomstick lace, hairpin lace, cro-hooking, and Irish crochet are all variants of the basic crochet method.
+Micro crochet, filet crochet, Tunisian crochet, tapestry crochet, broomstick lace, hairpin lace, cro-hooking, and Irish crochet lace are all variants of the basic crochet method.

-Mental health benefits of crocheting

-Crochet has been shown to improve emotional well-being and foster a sense of community among participants.
-Based on a study done by the Royal Society for Public Health in 2020 on 8,391 crocheters from 87 different countries over 6 weeks, 89.5% of crocheters felt calmer, 82% felt happier, and 74.7% felt more useful which can signify an improvement in mental health from participating in crochet.
-The benefits appear to stem from the low cost, portability, and easily learned aspects of crochet.